marcinjahn/technology-notebook/src/docs/programming/angular/overview.md

 Angular is an SPA framework, once very popular, nowadays rather losing interest year by year.
 It has its legacy though, I think it did a pretty good job of popularizing TypeScript.
-Interestingly, it uses TypeScripts [Decorators](https://www.typescriptlang.org/docs/handbook/decorators.html) feature, which is experiemntal since as long as I remember (and I started with Angular 2, and we're at Angular 14 at the moment I'm writing this).
-I wonder if it's ever going to go out of the experimental phase, it's a bit weird.
+Interestingly, it uses TypeScript's [Decorators](https://www.typescriptlang.org/docs/handbook/decorators.html) feature, which is experiemntal since as long as I remember (and I started with Angular 2, and we're at Angular 14 at the moment I'm writing this).

 ## Installation